YewTreeWeb/fhc-frontend/README.md

 ## ✨ Key Design Decisions

 - **Minimal dependencies**: No slider/animation libraries (e.g. Motion.js _- used to be Framer Motion_) to highlight core engineering skills under time constraints.
-- **Tailwind CSS v4**: Chosen for rapid iteration and to align with Bright Network’s migration from Bootstrap to Tailwind.
+- **Tailwind CSS v4**: Chosen for rapid iteration and to align with Bright Network's migration from Bootstrap to Tailwind.
 - **Accessibility first**:
   - High-contrast **orange** radio inputs for improved visibility for users with colour-vision deficiencies.
   - Planned **reduced-motion** support for users with vestibular disorders.